Prog-Party/MMM-DeGiro/README.md

 # MMM-DeGiro
 A MagicMirror² (https://magicmirror.builders) module to display your data from the DeGiro broker.
+This module uses an external unofficial API (https://github.com/pladaria/degiro).
+We do not store any personal data.

 ## Installation
 1. Navigate into your MagicMirror's `~MagicMirror` folder